 Please read carefully the section entitled "Supplemental U.S. Federal Income Tax Consequences" below, and the section entitled "Taxation" in the accompanying offering circular.
 You should consult your tax advisor about your own tax situation.

-The notes will be subject to risks associated with small-size capitalization companies.
+The notes will be subject to risks associated with non-U.S. companies.